Skip to content

 This gives us 144 (12∗12) function types in total and allows us to represent 121 (11∗11) functions over primitive types using just a single byte.

-Each code F in a range of the function types (i.e. F ∈ {112, . . . , 255}) can be represented as F = D∗12+R+112, where D, R ∈ {0, . . . , 11} - indices of domain and range types correspondingly, 112 - is the first code in an interval of function types.
+Each code F in the range of function types (i.e., F ∈ {112, . . . , 255}) can be represented as F = D∗12+R+112, where D, R ∈ {0, . . . , 11} are the indices of domain and range types correspondingly, and 112 is the first code in the interval of function types.

-• If D = 0, the domain type is not embeddable, and the recursive descent is necessary to write/read the domain type.
+• If D = 0, the domain type is not embeddable, and recursive descent is necessary to write/read the domain type.

-• If R = 0, then the range type is not embeddable, and the recursive descent is necessary to write/read the range type.
+• If R = 0, then the range type is not embeddable, and recursive descent is necessary to write/read the range type.

 Recursive Descent#

-2. Recursively serialize (Int, Boolean)
+2. Recursively serialize (Int, Boolean).

-3. Emit 0x41(=0x3D+4) because the first type of the pair is embeddable, and its code is 4
+3. Emit 0x41(=0x3D+4) because the first type of the pair is embeddable, and its code is 4.

-4. Recursively serialize Boolean
+4. Recursively serialize Boolean.

-More examples of type serialization are shown in Table 7
+More examples of type serialization are shown in Table 7.

 Type D R Serialized Bytes #Bytes Comments